 - Key geographies serviced;

 - Client type by size;

 Software development in Romania: a brief overview

-As for the workforce availability, Romania boasts a talent pool of around 192K of ICT specialists.
-Many of them work for global R&D and BPO companies assisting with software development, business accounting, human resources, and customer operations.
+As for workforce availability, Romania boasts a talent pool of around 202K of ICT specialists.
+Team extension in Romania is a huge part of the local outsourcing market.
+Many tech experts work for global R&D and BPO companies, assisting with software development, business accounting, human resources, and customer operations.
 According to the ABSL report, around 67% of Romanian companies offer help with financial processes, while half of the local vendors provide HR services.
-As for the tech sector, over 80% of the Romanian enterprises handle IT-related projects for foreign companies.
-The expertise of Romanian IT specialists is recognized in the skill evaluation reports—they appear 16th on the Top Coder list and enter the top 25 in the Skillvalue rating.
+As for the tech sector, over 80% of Romanian enterprises handle IT-related projects for foreign companies.
+The expertise of Romanian IT specialists is recognized in the skill evaluation reports—they appear 12th on the Top Coder list and enter the top 25 in the SkillValue rating.

 Another characteristic of the Romanian tech market is its vector for gender equality.
 As stated in the Eurostat research, around 30% of the country’s tech talent are women.
 In these terms, Romania closes the top three of the EU states with the largest number of female software developers, losing only to Bulgaria and Greece.

 As of February 2022, the tech industry market share made up 6% of the country’s GDP.
 However, according to the ANIS Romania, in 2025, this figure is going to reach 10%.
 Local authorities are making efforts to boost the growth of the Romanian IT sector.
 Since the country entered the EU in 2007, they have been implementing reforms to create a favorable environment for business funding and improve the quality of CS education.
 As a result, over the last 6 years, the foreign capital investments in Romania have reached $1.9B.